Rubber Roof Installation

 - Rubber fails before the warranty expires

-- Constant maintenance is required within 3 – 5 years of installation
+- Requires constant maintenance within 3 – 5 years of installation

 - EPDM Rubber degrades and shrink causing seams and flashing to separate

-- Harmful Ultraviolet rays are absorbed by the black surface and make the building heat up more than necessary
+- The black surface absorbs harmful Ultraviolet rays and make the building heat up more than necessary

 Watch the video to see how Ultraviolet rays have destroyed an EPDM rubber roof.